spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

    1. We use H2 for unit testing.
 1. In the Dependencies text box, type `mysql` then select mysql dependency (or your favorite database).
    1. We use MySql for the runtime database.
-1. In the Dependencies text box, type `Batch` then select Batch.
+1. In the Dependencies text box, type `batch` then select Batch.
 1. Click the Generate Project button.
 1. Unzip the billrun.zip file and import the project into your favorite IDE.